 Although the tank’s Aussie investors wished Houseman “luck and chutzpah,” he might not need it after all.
 By 2017, Over the Moo had locked down a 500-store distribution deal with Woolworths, grew 344-percent to exceed revenues of $1 million — about $768,000 USD — and had sold more than 350,000 tubs of dairy-free ice cream in a single financial year.

-Click to read about the best, most-inspiring entrepreneurs to follow on social media.
+Need some inspiration?
+Here’s a list of the best, most-inspiring entrepreneurs to follow on social media.